Westpeaks/OnspringAPILibraryPython/README.md

 # Onspring API Python Library

-This library builds on the Python Requests library to further abstract requests and make working with the Onspring API more accessible via Python.
+This library builds on the Python Requests library to further abstract the Requests library and make working with the Onspring API more accessible via Python.
 It provides a simplified path for Onspring customers to integrate with an organization's OnSpring instance.

 ## Installation